RogerBambinetti/RogerBambinetti/README.md

 ## 👨‍💻 About Me

-🌱 I’m currently (mainly) working with NodeJS and React 👯 I’m open to collaborating on anything that gets me excited!
+🌱 I’m currently (mainly) working with NodeJS and React <br>
+👯 I’m open to collaborating on anything that gets me excited! <br>
-🎶 I love making music on my free time
+🎶 I love making music on my free time <br>

 ## 🚀 Featured Projects